South Cornwall · TR10

 Why Penryn is its own job.

-Penryn Conservation Area covers the historic core including Lower Market Street and the granite warehouses on the river; listed buildings are common.
+In Penryn the planning picture is specific: penryn Conservation Area covers the historic core including Lower Market Street and the granite warehouses on the river; listed buildings are common.
 Article 4 directions affect the town centre, removing some permitted development rights.
 For building regulations package specifically, parts of Penryn sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; coastal salt-laden air around Penryn drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Penryn project as a TR10-area job first — not a generic Cornwall job with a postcode bolted on.
+That local reading is what makes a Penryn (TR10) project different from a generic Cornwall scheme — and is the whole reason we work this way.
+On Edwardian semis on the hillside in particular — the kind you'll also find toward Mylor Bridge — the building regulations package brief always has to read the existing fabric first.

 Planning note